Animal field guide

 Mangroves, marshes, rice paddies, streams, and freshwater wetlands fit because Playful Dexterity needs shallow edges where paws can search by touch.

-Asian Small-clawed Otter teaches Playful Dexterity because Asian Small-clawed Otters are social otters known for dexterous paws, playful behavior, and cooperative group life.
-The creator-why is not just what it looks like; it is why its body, place, food, danger, timing, and reproduction all point toward the same usable lesson.
+Asian Small-clawed Otter teaches Playful Dexterity through its real biology: Asian Small-clawed Otters are social otters known for dexterous paws, playful behavior, and cooperative group life.
+In AnimalDex, the lesson is tied to the animal itself — its body, habitat, movement, feeding, danger, and timing — so the principle feels earned instead of generic.

 - Playful Dexterity expressed through real body design